 - Fajã dos Padres, this is also where we stayed.
 It was the best lunch we had on the island!
 Their herbs come straight out of their own garden.

 - Nini Design Centre for a lavish dinner overlooking the port.
-This design centre used to be a nightclub but now offers exhibitions and events.
+This design centre offers exhibitions and events.

 See the sun set & see the sun rise